 Every child is a competent learner from birth who can be resilient, capable, confident and self-assured.

 We always encourage our children in both structured learning and free play.
 This balance provides children with independence and life skills.

 The environment plays a key role in supporting and extending children's development and learning.

-Parents participate in our nursery homework programme which involves both family and nursery in own child's learning.
+Parents participate in our nursery's extended learning programme which involves both family and nursery in own child's learning.